-Waterpik® Complete Care incorporates the Waterpik® Water Flosser with a Waterpik® Sensonic® Professional Plus toothbrush in one convenient unit.
-The Waterpik® Sensonic® Professional Plus is a state-of-the-art toothbrush that is up to 29 per cent more effective at removing plaque than other sonic toothbrushes.7 Plus, the Waterpik® Water Flosser used with the unique Plaque Seeker® Tip to clean around implants and above the gum line is more than twice as effective as string floss for dental implant patients.8 The special soft Pik Pocket® Tip is also ideal to effectively clean below the gum line, where pulsations of water gently flush out bacteria.
+Waterpik® Complete Care incorporates the Waterpik® Water Flosser with a Waterpik® Triple Sonic toothbrush in one convenient unit.
+The Waterpik® Triple Sonic toothbrush is clinically proven to remove 9X as much stain as a regular toothbrush.
+Plus, the Waterpik® Water Flosser used with the unique Plaque Seeker® Tip to clean around implants and above the gum line is more than twice as effective as string floss for dental implant patients.7 The special soft Pik Pocket® Tip is also ideal to effectively clean below the gum line, where pulsations of water gently flush out bacteria.

 Speaking of events - Grab a free lunch!